Holi0317/sms-library-api/README.md

 certs/ssl.crt -- HTTPS cert for http server certs/ssl.key -- HTTPS private key for http server config.yaml -- Configurations file
-mongodb/  -- Database files.
+slh.sqlite -- SQLite database
 ```

+A ssl certificate and key must be prepared.
+Checkout [Arch Wiki](https://wiki.archlinux.org/index.php/nginx#TLS.2FSSL) creation tutorial.

+The slh.sqlite must be a file.
+If you are doing a whole new deployment, remember to `touch /srv/slh/slh.sqlite` before preceding.

 ## Configuration
 Check Configuration section above to generate an config.yaml file.
 Then save it to `/srv/slh/config.yaml`.

-Yet, the url of mongodb must be `mongodb://mongo/slh`.
+You must follow the following rules:
+ - sqlite must equal to `/data/db.sqlite`

 ## Build images
 Execute `scripts/pre-build.sh` for pre-build procedure.
+You __MUST__ do this.
+Otherwise build will fail.

 Execute `docker-compose build`.
 To build all images.

 Some variables are hard-coded.
 Those includes:
  - Server name for accessing frontend. `slh.holi0317.net`

+They cannot be changed unless modifying code.

 As frontend image requires to compile some C++ code, it takes about 5 minutes to do all compiling.

 ## Deploy
 Execute `docker-compose up -d`.
 Make sure you have all files set up.
 Wait for some time and visit port 80 should have the app started up.

+The service should restart automatically after reboot and restart on failure.

 ## Scale
-Only slh-backend can be scaled.
+Only backend can be scaled.
 Other may have undesired result if they are scaled up.

 ## Update
+If there are migration guide exists, read through them before doing upgrade.

 First, build all images with new code.
 Checkout `build images` section from above.

 Second, kill and remove all containers.
 Execute `docker-compose kill` and then `docker-compose rm`.